AnggielaRojas/DataReapers/README.md

 # Findings:

-## Delievery method vs fetal deaths
+## Delivery method vs fetal deaths
 * Vaginal fetal death accounted for :
-* Cesaren fetal death accounted for :
+* Cesarean fetal death accounted for :
 * Not stated  fetal death accounted for :
 * Not reported fetal death accounted for :